 Fairfield County is home to 17 of the 125 wooden covered bridges remaining in Ohio.
 That makes them the county with the most original covered bridges in the state!
 If you’re looking for another “trail” to conquer, click this link for a map of all of the covered bridges in Fairfield County and head off on your quest!
 I’ve seen a few and they’re beautiful!

-If you’re exploring downtown Lancaster, make sure to stop in to Paperback Exchange!
+If you’re exploring downtown Lancaster, make sure to stop in to Epilogue Bookery (formerly the Paperback Exchange)!
 My kids asked to go back again and my husband took them back a second time.
 Without me, though, because I am allergic to cats.
 And the cats were the very things my kids want to see the most!
 Besides cats, the store boats an impressive collection of books for sale, including books for kids and young adults!
 There is also a small section of handmade gifts!

 I’m putting the mall on this list because sometimes, with kids, you just need a place to let them let out some steam and take a little break.
 We attended one of the magic shows here as part of the Lancaster Festival and my kids enjoyed this play area.
 They went through a season of being really interested in who was on each bill and coin and this play area was right up their alley.
 It has a money theme!

 It’s not a huge play area, but it does the trick.
 The mall is a decent sized mall but the food court does not offer too many options for eating so make sure you check out the following list of places to eat in Lancaster, Ohio!

 - Address: 137 E Main St, Lancaster, OH 43130

 Visit the home of some famous Ohioans!
 The Sherman family lived here in the 1800’s.
 William Tecumseh Sherman was a well-known Union general in the Civil War and his brother, John Sherman, is known for the Sherman Antitrust Act.

 You can take a guided tour of the house and then visit the museum area on the top floor.
 Make sure to see the civil war tent!